 \section{Abstract}

 The Brauer-Manin obstruction is used to explain the failure of the local-global principle for algebraic varieties.
-In 1999 Skorobogatov gave the first example of a variety that does not satisfy the local-global principle which is not explained by the Brauer-Manin obstruction.
-He did so by applying the Brauer-Manin obstruction to \'{e}tale covers of the variety, and thus defining a finer obstruction.
-In 2008 Poonen gave the first example of failure of the local-global principle which cannot be explained for by Skorobogatov's \'{e}tale-Brauer obstruction.
+In 1999 Skorobogatov gave the first example of a variety whose failure to satisfy that principle is not explained by the Brauer-Manin obstruction.
+He did so by applying the Brauer-Manin obstruction to \'{e}tale covers of the variety, thus defining a finer obstruction.
+In 2008 Poonen gave the first example of failure of the local-global principle which cannot be explained by Skorobogatov's \'{e}tale-Brauer obstruction.
 However, Poonen's construction was not accompanied by a definition of a new finer obstruction.
-In this paper I shall present a possible definition for such an obstruction by allowing to apply the Brauer-Manin obstruction to some ramified covers as well, and show that this new obstruction can explain Poonen counterexample in the case of a totally imaginary number field.
+In this paper we present a possible definition for such an obstruction by applying the Brauer-Manin obstruction to some ramified covers as well, and show that this new obstruction can in some cases explain Poonen counterexample over a totally imaginary number field.